Buckwalter transliteration: Key concepts in development of the table

 There were three key concepts used the transliteration schema:

-The first was that each Arabic letter (sound) can only correspond to one English language character.
+The first was that each Arabic letter (sound) can only correspond to one English-language character.
 Some Arabic letters produce a sound that corresponds to 2 English letters when written.
 Therefore, a single letter or common symbol would have to be used for them.

 The second concept was to use the familiar if possible.
 If an Arabic letter had always been associated with the letter “s” in English, for example, then it would be easier to remember if it could be kept that way.

 The third key concept was that the table had to be fully, easily mnemonic.
 Therefore, every single item correlates in the following order of preference a) to the sound of the Arabic letter, or b) to a physical aspect of the original Arabic letter or, c) to the name it is called.

 Mechanics

 Lower case letters were used in preference.
-However, when there are multiple Arabic letters that have a similar sounds then for more open sounds the lower case letter was used and for more close/restricted sounds an upper case letter was used.
+However, when there are multiple Arabic letters that have similar sounds then for more open sounds the lower case letter was used and for more close/restricted sounds an upper case letter was used.
 For example, in Arabic there are 2 letters similar to the [d] in English sound.
 The plain sound was given a small “d” and the emphatic sound [dˤ] was assigned an upper case “D”.

 In other words, an upper case letter indicates that the letter is similar to a lower case letter – but has a qualitative difference in some way.